xmengkinaxis/SRE/SRE/Basic Knowledge.md

 Helm, essentially a package manager for Kubernetes, simplifies the deployment process by providing a templating engine and a collection of pre-configured packages called "charts."
 These charts define the resources needed to run an application in Kubernetes, including deployments, services, and configuration files.

+Helm simplifies the deployment and management of applications on K8S by abstracting away the complexities of **configuring and managing** individual K8S resources.

 With Helm charts, developers can easily define, version, and manage complex Kubernetes deployments as code.The templating engine allows for parameterization, enabling the reuse of chart configurations with different values for each environment (e.g., development, staging, production).
 This abstraction helps standardize the deployment process and reduces the chances of human errors when deploying complex applications.

 Key Features of Helm: